We all get headaches from time to time, but if you suffer from tension or migraine headaches your everyday life can be impeded.

 Migraines are a very common and debilitating condition, affecting your capacity to function in your daily life.

-• Complications using muscle relaxant therapy is not very common, but some people can suffer neck pain and stiffness at the injections site and a mild headache.
+• Complications are not very common, but some people can suffer neck pain and stiffness at the treatment site and a mild headache.

-There is a very small risk of the muscle relaxant injection therapy causing a temporary weakness in nearby muscles such as a slight and temporary drooping, for instance of an eyelid or eyebrow lasting one to six weeks.
+There is a risk of the treatment causing a temporary weakness in nearby muscles such as a slight and temporary drooping, for instance of an eyelid or eyebrow lasting one to six weeks.
 This eyebrow droop or eyelid droop can occur in approximately 1 in 500 to 1000 cases, depending on the dose injected.
 This tends to last only for a short time because it is due to the tracking along the tissue at a lower concentration.
-Your doctor can prescribe eye drops to help reverse this side effect.
+Your doctor can prescribe eye drops to help alleviate symptoms.

 Allergies and double vision have been reported however these reports are rare.

-• The Pharmaceutical Benefits Scheme subsidises muscle relaxant injections for eligible patients who are 18 years or older and suffer from chronic migraine.
+• The Pharmaceutical Benefits Scheme subsidises treatment for eligible patients who are 18 years or older and suffer from chronic migraine.

-The patient must have experienced an average of 15 or more headache days per month, with at least 8 days of migraine, over a period of at least 6 months, before commencement of treatment with muscle relaxants.
+The patient must have experienced an average of 15 or more headache days per month, with at least 8 days of migraine, over a period of at least 6 months, before commencement of treatment.
 The patient must have achieved and maintained a 50% or greater reduction from baseline in the number of headache days per month after 2 treatment cycles, each of 12 weeks duration to be eligible for continuing PBS-subsidised treatment.

-Please be aware that only Neurologists are eligible to give you the Medicare Rebate, however we can offer muscle relaxants for tension or migraine headaches without rebate.
+Please be aware that only Neurologists are eligible to give you the Medicare Rebate, however we can offer treatment for tension or migraine headaches without rebate.

 You may find that you either don’t qualify for the Pharmaceutical Benefits Scheme subsidy or you may have to wait for an extended period to visit a Neurologist.